Spanish flu: Legacy

 The Spanish flu began to fade from public awareness over the decades until the bird flu and other pandemics in the 1990s and 2000s.
 This has led some historians to label the Spanish flu a "forgotten pandemic".
 However, this label has been challenged by the historian Guy Beiner, who demonstrated how the pandemic was overshadowed by the commemoration of the First World War and mostly neglected in mainstream historiography, yet was remembered in private and local traditions across the globe.

 There are various theories of why the Spanish flu was "forgotten".
 The rapid pace of the pandemic, which killed most of its victims in the United States within less than nine months, resulted in limited media coverage.
 The general population was familiar with patterns of pandemic disease in the late 19th and early 20th centuries: typhoid, yellow fever, diphtheria, and cholera all occurred near the same time.
 These outbreaks probably lessened the significance of the influenza pandemic for the public.
 In some areas, the flu was not reported on, the only mention being that of advertisements for medicines claiming to cure it.

 Additionally, the outbreak coincided with the deaths and media focus on the First World War.
 The majority of fatalities, from both the war and the epidemic, were among young adults.
 The high number of war-related deaths of young adults may have overshadowed the deaths caused by flu.
 Particularly in Europe, where the war's toll was high, the flu may not have had a tremendous psychological impact or may have seemed an extension of the war's tragedies.

+The last known person to have survived the Spanish flu, José Ameal Peña, was alive as of 2020.